Skip to main content

-The Difference between CFD and Forex: What beginners should know
+The Difference between CFDs and Forex: What Beginners Should Know

 The term "forex" — also known as foreign currency trading, currency exchange or by its acronym "FX" — refers to foreign exchange or to transactions between currencies.